 One of the first things to consider when optimizing your website is to make sure you have well-placed CTAs.
-CTAs (or calls-to-action) are used to make things as easy as you can for website visitors, whether that’s a prospective student, current student, parent, or faculty member.
+CTAs (or call-to-action) are used to make things as easy as you can for website visitors, whether that’s prospective students, current students, parents, or faculty members.

 A CTA is a callout, usually in button form, which draws the visitor to take any action with you.
 Some examples include ‘apply now,’ ‘visit us,’ ‘pay the deposit,’ and ‘download the checklist.
 When trying to decide what to put where; place the most important calls-to-action on the homepage, and include ‘apply now’ at the top of every page, visitors never have to dig to find it.
 It’s easy and calls out to them, reminding them to apply.
 The key here is to make it as simple as possible for prospective students to take any action with your institution based on the CTAs you provide.

 Ohio State University is an excellent example of well-placed CTAs.
-On the homepage, the two biggest calls-to-action are at the far right of the screen and seem to be the two most important actions.
-Students can take on their site – ‘Apply Now’ and ‘Visit Trinity’.
+On the homepage, the two biggest call to action are at the far right of the screen and seem to be the two most important actions.
+Students can click on their sites – ‘Apply Now’ and ‘Visit Trinity’.
 There are additional CTAs at the top of the website that is always visible to the site visitor.

 2. Website Layout & Design